mattiegisselbeck/trash-detection-yolov8/README.md

 <div class="snippet-clipboard-content notranslate position-relative overflow-auto" data-snippet-clipboard-copy-content="pip install -r requirements.txt"><pre lang="no-highlight" class="notranslate">
 <code> pip install -r requirements.txt
 </code></pre></div>
+<p>Code blocks are part of the Markdown spec, but syntax highlighting isn't.
+However, many renderers -- like Github's and <em>Markdown Here</em> -- support syntax highlighting.
+Which languages are supported and how those language names should be written will vary from renderer to renderer. <em>Markdown Here</em> supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the <a href="http://softwaremaniacs.org/media/soft/highlight/test.html" rel="nofollow">highlight.js demo page</a>.</p>
 <div class="snippet-clipboard-content notranslate position-relative overflow-auto" data-snippet-clipboard-copy-content="cd /Users/mattiegisselbeck/yolov5"><pre lang="no-highlight" class="notranslate">
 <code> cd /Users/mattiegisselbeck/yolov5
 </code></pre></div>